erelsgl/badkan/exercises/00-multiply/README.md

 This is a sample exercise.
 The assignment is:

-> Write a C++ program that receives two numbers through standard input and outputs their product to standard output.
+> Write a makefile that creates a program called "main.exe", that receives two numbers through standard input and outputs their product to standard output.

 A sample solution is in this GitHub repo: